CC-MNNIT/2021-22-Classes/WebDev/2021_04_28_WebClass-3/README.md

 	<div align="center"><img src="./images/types_of_events_1.png"></div>
 	<div align="center"><img src="./images/types_of_events_2.png"></div>

-*	### TERMINOLOGY
+*	### Terminologies

 	* _EVENTS FIRE OR ARE RAISED_

 		* When an event has occurred, it is often described as having fired or been raised .
-In the diagram on the right, if the user is tapping on a link, a click event would fire in the browser.
+		* In the diagram below, if the user is tapping on a link, a click event would fire in the browser.

 	<div align="center"><img src="./images/event_terminology.png"></div>

 	* _EVENTS TRIGGER SCRIPTS_

 		* Events are said to trigger a function or script.
-When the click event fires on the element, it could trigger a script that enlarges the selected item.
+		* When the click event fires on the element, it could trigger a script that enlarges the selected item.

 *	### How events trigger JS code

 	* When the user interacts with the HTML on a web page, there are three steps involved in getting it to trigger some JavaScript code.
 Together these steps are known as **event handling**.

-	* Steps:
+	* **Steps**:

 		1. Select the **element** node(s) you want the script ot respond to.
 		2. Indicate which **event** on the selected node(s) will trigger the response.
 		3. State the _code_ you want to run when the event occurs.

-	* Three Ways to bind an event to an element:
+	* **Three Ways to bind an event to an element**:

 		1. HTML Event Handlers (_Bad Practice_)
 		2. Traditional DOM Event Handlers